Welcome to CLG, I’m Patryce Kinga Bąk, a writer, artist & Certified Holistic Health Consultant.

 There were factors that were spiritual in nature, as well as basic medical issues at play.

-Discovering that I have a gluten allergy has been a key factor.
+Discovering that I have gluten intolerance has been a key factor.
 It has given me insight into why I developed an eating disorder by the time I was 10 and drug and alcohol problems as early as 15.
 If you have a gluten sensitivity you are predisposed to these and other psychological disorders.
 (DO NOT cut out gluten before reading my 6 Critical Steps to Successfuly Diagnosing Celiac and Non-Celiac Gluten Intolerance.)

 A holistic approach is necessary for your whole recovery.